mogw/ltp-go/Readme.md

     ./app
     ```

-    The app will start listening on http://localhost:8080.
+    The app will start listening on http://localhost:8080. please visit http://localhost:8080/api/v1/ltp

 ### With Docker